 Give Night Skiing A Go

-We all know that Queenstown’s the place to hit the slopes, but night skiing is a bit of a game changer.
+We all know that Queenstown’s the place to hit the slopes, but night skiing is a definite game-changer.
 If you’re a bit of a night owl, you’ll definitely want to try night skiing at Coronet Peak, where you can enjoy New Zealand’s best ski fields well after dark.
-On Wednesday, Friday and Saturday nights from 4pm to 9pm, from late June to mind-September, Coronet Peak lights it up with this bucket list activity.
-Check out the incredible sunset before you send it down wide open floodlit trails each night co-hosted with a partner to make this memorable experience even cooler.
+On Wednesday, Friday and Saturday nights from 4pm to 9pm, from late June to mid-September, Coronet Peak lights it up with this bucket list activity.
+Check out the incredible sunset before you send it down wide-open floodlit trails each night co-hosted with a partner to make this memorable experience even cooler.

 Catch A Live Gig

 We honestly can’t think of anything better than catching a live gig late into the night and Queenstown’s the place to do it.
 One of our favourite spots is The World Bar, which has a lineup of musical guests every night.
 On Fridays, you’ll hear a mix of cover tunes and DJs and on Sundays, it’s indie rock and baseline beats.
 Another go-to is Yonder next door, an all-hours establishment with a lively atmosphere.
 Linger over drinks and live music that’ll have you dancing until the wee hours of the morning.
 If you’re after more of a pub vibe, head to Pog Mahones.
 The Irish-Kiwi pub and restaurant is very much into entertainment.
 Regular performers include Queenstown guitarist Charlie Gibston, and Irish cover-man Dan Browne.